 Service learning opportunities

 Real Food Farm hosts many groups for service learning visits.
 This is for groups that are too large for our open volunteer or are looking for a more educational experience.
-Service learning projects are 3 hours long and include an orientation and tour of the farm.
+Service learning projects are three hours long and include an orientation and tour of the farm and debrief exercise at the end of the event.
 Please read more about Service Learning Opportunities here.

 Volunteers with Technical Expertise